waynetee/tp/docs/UserGuide.md

 ### Listing all properties/buyers : `list`

-Shows a list of all properties and buyers in PropertyWhiz.
+Use this command to view the full list of properties and buyers stored in PropertyWhiz.

 Format: `list`

 ### Editing a property/buyer : `edit`

+Use this command to update the details of a property or buyer.

+Format:
+* Editing a property: `edit property INDEX [n/PROPERTY_NAME] [a/PROPERTY_ADDRESS] [s/SELLER_NAME] [p/SELLER_PHONE] [e/SELLER_EMAIL] [$/PRICE] [([t/TAG]… | [ta/TAG_TO_ADD]… [td/TAG_TO_DELETE]…)]`
+* Editing a buyer: `edit buyer INDEX [n/BUYER_NAME] [p/BUYER_PHONE] [e/BUYER_EMAIL] [$/BUDGET] [([t/TAG]… | [ta/TAG_TO_ADD]… [td/TAG_TO_DELETE]…)]`

-Edits the property/buyer at the specified `INDEX`.
+This command edits the property/buyer at a specified `INDEX`.
 The index refers to the index number shown in the displayed property/buyer list.
-The index **must be a positive integer** 1, 2, 3, …
+The index **must be a positive number** i.e. 1, 2, 3, …

 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
-* When editing tags, the existing tags of the property will be removed i.e adding of tags is not cumulative.
-* Like `add`, tags added via `edit` will be automatically converted to lower case.
+* Like `add`, tags added via `edit` will be automatically converted to lowercase.
+* Use the `t/` option to overwrite the list of tags, use `ta/` or `td/` to add or remove tags.
 * You can remove all the property/buyer’s tags by typing `t/` without specifying any tags after it.

-See the section [Valid properties/buyers](#valid-propertiesbuyers) for details on constraints on what you can enter.

-Format:
-* Editing a property: `edit property INDEX [n/PROPERTY_NAME] [a/PROPERTY_ADDRESS] [s/SELLER_NAME] [p/SELLER_PHONE] [e/SELLER_EMAIL] [$/PRICE] [([t/TAG]… | [ta/TAG_TO_ADD]… [td/TAG_TO_DELETE]…)]`
-* Editing a buyer: `edit buyer INDEX [n/BUYER_NAME] [p/BUYER_PHONE] [e/BUYER_EMAIL] [$/BUDGET] [([t/TAG]… | [ta/TAG_TO_ADD]… [td/TAG_TO_DELETE]…)]`

 Examples:
 * `edit property 1 p/91234567 e/johndoe@example.com`